Kengros/react-plugin-templates/README.md

 ### What are templates

 Templates are nothing more than components that have predefined zones (placeholders) for dynamically injecting content.
+The example below represents a template with seven zones whose content is managed by the site configuration.
+Each zone is identified with a name (breadcrumb, gallery, details, etc) which is referenced by the configuration to specify the plug-in that will be rendered.

 ![alt text](https://raw.githubusercontent.com/eschall/react-plugin-templates/master/documentation/images/template-example.png)